 The trim method is best suited for patients seeking a more youthful labial appearance and an improvement in tissue color.
 The trim technique removes excess tissue from the outer edge of the labia minora.
 Targeting the edge of the labia minora removes the darker-colored portion of tissue, leaving a pink edge.
 Some women believe that a pink labial edge has a more youthful aesthetic.

 The wedge method may be implemented for patients who desire smaller labia minora but wish to keep their natural labial-edge coloration.
 A V-shaped wedge of tissue is excised from each labial fold.
 The remaining tissue is pulled together and stitched closed.
 The wedge method leaves the outer edge of the labia intact, preserving its natural color.

 In addition to large labia minora, women may have fatty deposits in the pubic region that are visible through clothing.
 These bulges can be present from birth or may be the result of puberty or weight gain.
 Liposuction can be utilized in this area to achieve a flatter, slimmer pubic region.

 Swelling and numbness of the vulva is normal following labiaplasty.
 A temporary loss of sensation may persist for up to two weeks.
 You should avoid most physical activities for at least one week following your surgery.
 To prevent infection, do not go swimming and don’t stay submerged in water for the first four weeks after your procedure.
 Most patients can resume sexual contact after four weeks.

 If you are looking to restore a youthful, more pleasing labial appearance, schedule your consultation with Dr. Mabourakh today.
-Contact our office at 916.984.8585 or fill out our online contact form for additional information.
+Contact our office in Sacramento at 916.984.8585 or fill out our online contact form for additional information.